bitExpert/disco/docs/basic/bean-config.md

 the [PHP manual](http://php.net/manual/en/functions.user-defined.php): "A valid function name starts with a letter or underscore, followed by any number of letters, numbers, or underscores".

 This led to introducing aliases for beans.
 Each bean can have multiple aliases and two types of aliases are possible.
+In case of collisions (same alias is used for different beans) Disco will throw an exception.
-In case of collisions (same alias used for different beans) Disco will throw an exception.
 You're asked to avoid/resolve such conflicts.

 Simply add the `aliases` attribute to the `@Bean` annotation to define a list of `@Alias`:

 ```php
 <?php